-The 1% annual flood (100-year flood), also known as the base flood, is the flood that has a 1% chance of being equaled or exceeded in any given year.
+The 1% annual flood (100-year flood), diso known as the base flood, is the flood that has a 1% chance of being equaled or exceeded in any given year.
 The Special Flood Hazard Area is the area subject to flooding by the 1% annual chance flood.
 Areas of Special Flood Hazard include Zones A, AE, AH, AO, AR, A99, V, and VE.
 The Base Flood Elevation is the water-surface elevation of the 1% annual chance flood.

-No Base Flood Elevations determined.

-ZONE AE Base Flood Elevations determined.
-ZONE AH Flood depths of 1 to 3 feet (usually areas of ponding); Base Flood Elevations determined.
-Flood depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
-For areas of alluvial fan flooding, velocities also Special Flood Hazard Area formerly protected from the 1% annual chance flood by a flood control system that was subsequently decertified.
-Zone AR indicates that the former flood control system is being restored to provide protection from the 1% annual chance or greater flood.
-Area to be protected from 1% annual chance flood by a Federal flood ZONE A99 protection system under construction; no Base Flood Elevations determined.
-Coastal flood zone with velocity hazard (wave action); no Base Flood ZONE V Elevations determined.
-Coastal flood zone with velocity hazard (wave action); Base Flood ZONE VE Elevations determined.
+- ZONE A No Base Flood Elevations determined. - ZONE AE Base Flood Elevations determined. - ZONE AH Flood depths of 1 to 3 feet (usually areas of ponding); Base Flood Elevations determined. - ZONE AD Fload depths of 1 to 3 feet (usually sheet flow on sloping terrain); average depths determined.
+For areas of alluvial fan floading, velocities also determined. - ZONE AR Special Flood Hazard Area formerly protected from the 1% annual chance flood by a flood control system that was subsequently descripted.
+Zone AR indicates that the former flood control system is being restored to provide protection from the 1% annual chance or greater flood. - ZONE A99 Area to be protected from 1% annual chance flood by a Federal flood protection system under construction; no Base Flood Elevations determined. - ZONE V Coastal flood zone with velocity hazard (wave action); no Base Flood Elevations determined. - ZONEVE Coastal flood zone with velocity hazard (wave action); Base Flood Elevations determined.